frenoid/argocd-configs/README.md

 `kubectl -nargocd apply -f argocd/repo-secret.yaml`<br><br>

 ## Install the sealed-secrets application
-The sealed-secrets application is needed to decrypt secrets for all other applications<br><br>
+The sealed-secrets application is needed to decrypt secrets and is a pre-requisite install [other applications](/argocd-configs/applications/)<br><br>

 ### Install the ArgoCD application
 `kubectl apply -f applications/sealed-secrets.yaml`<br>

-Go to ArgoCD UI and you will see that the application is installed<br>
+Go to ArgoCD UI and you will see that the sealed-secrets application has been installed<br>
 ![Installed Sealed Secrets](/argocd-configs/argocd/images/sealed-secrets-argocd-ui.png "ArgoCD UI showing Sealed Secrets installed")<br><br>

 ### Install the kubeseal binary
-The kubeseal binary will allow you to encrypt/decrypt SealedSecrets<br>
+The kubeseal binary will allow you to encrypt/decrypt SealedSecrets.
+It obtains the public certificate from a secret in the Kubernetes cluster's sealed-secrets namespace<br>

 Install the kubeseal binary.<br>
 ```sh